spothero/TinyGSM/SIM7000SSL-notes.md

 Trying to get this small text file: https://eende.net/test.txt.
 It should work if using SSL.
 When this file is accessed using plain http, a "301 Moved Permanently" error is returned by the server.

 The value "10000" means that the timeout for entering the GET request is 10s.
-The line endings in the GET request must be CRLF (double-check your terminal configuration).
+The line endings in the GET request must be CRLF (double-check your terminal configuration, I ended up using CuteCom and its send file function).

 ```
 AT+CASEND=0,71,10000